THEBOSS0369/AI-Interviewer/README.md

-# 100x Interview Voice Bot
+# AI Interview Voice Bot

 A modern, AI-powered voice bot for interview practice, built with Next.js, ChatGPT API, and OpenAI Whisper for speech recognition.